 A small portion of the lower northern slopes of the scoria cone is the only part of the Maunga that still exists.

 Preserved under the northern part of the Maunga is the Wiri Lava Cave, created by lava carving through the landscape, then cooling on the outer edges to leave behind a cavity.
 Positioned only 4 meters below the surface of Wiri Station Road, it is over 7 meters wide and 3 meters tall and runs for approximately 300 meters.

 This lava cave is the best of its kind in New Zealand and is protected as a Scientific Reserve.
 The cave is not open to the public.

-Once installed at the completion of the project, the gate will be open and closed during normal operating hours.
+The gate will be open and closed during normal operating hours.